What is Lead Nurturing?

 Most of this information is simply collected with forms in front of gated content, email subscriptions, and/or a quick Google search.

 More closely monitoring lead behavior will specify if a lead is serious about buying, or just grabbing info.
-Assign lower values to introductory behaviors like clicking through blog posts, and higher values to conduct like downloading gated content or registering for a webinar.
+Furthermore, Assign lower values to introductory behaviors like clicking through blog posts.
+Also, higher values to conduct like downloading gated content or registering for a webinar.

-Scoring for buying state helps determine where a buyer is within the brand’s sales model.
-One way to score buying state is to align behaviors with the top, middle, or bottom of your sales funnel.
+However, Scoring for buying state helps determine where a buyer is within the brand’s sales model.
+Finally, One way to score a buying state is to align behaviors with the top, middle, or bottom of your sales funnel.
 Attach higher scores to clicks on pricing sheets and product demos.